M66B/FairEmail/README.md

 This email app might be for you if your current email app:

-* takes long to show messages
+* takes long to show or receive messages
 * can manage only one mailbox
 * cannot show related messages
 * cannot work offline